August is here, and many students are heading back to school after a fun filled summer.

 Try These Activities to Get Students Back to School

 The old saying is necessity is the mother of invention.
 Do your students agree?
 August is National Inventors Month, and it’s a good time to get students thinking about the needs they see around them.
 Tell your class that they will be making their own inventions, and that any supplies they can contribute to an invention box would be greatly appreciated.
 Give your students some time to look for items at home which are bound for the trash can and then collect them in your classroom.
-You collection might include old phone cords, wires, plastic cases, batteries, keys, gears…almost anything might be useful for someone’s invention.
+You collection might include old phone cords, wires, plastic cases, batteries, keys, gears… Almost anything might be useful for someone’s invention.
 Once your invention box is full to overflowing, invite your students to design their own inventions.
 They can use the items in the box and draw blueprints for an item they think the world needs.
 Make sure the diagram’s parts are labeled with the correct vocabulary words.
-Have each person come to the front of the class and explain what his invention is and why he created it.
+Have each person come to the front of the class and explain what his or her invention is and why they created it.
 Allow your students to ask questions of the inventor at the end of the presentation.

 The Eyes Have It